General fishing regulations

 Ice fishing

-Two lines may be used for ice fishing except in a limited number of waters.
-You must be within 60 metres at all times of any line or tip-up you are using when ice fishing and you must have a clear and unobstructed view of the lines being used at all times.
+Two lines may be used for ice fishing in most waters with some exceptions.
+When ice fishing, you must be within 60 metres of any line or tip-up and you must have a clear and unobstructed view of the lines at all times.
 Any spring-loaded device which sets the hook for an angler may not be possessed within 30 metres of any waters.

 Ice hut registration

-• Removal dates and registration do not apply in Zones 1-8 and 13
+- Removal dates and registration do not apply in Zones 1 to 8 and 13

 It is an offence under the Public Lands Act to leave your ice hut out after ice break up, regardless of whether registration and removal dates apply.
 Ice hut registration numbers must be at least 6.3 centimetres in height and clearly displayed on the outside of the hut.